sedwards2009/extraterm/docs/guide.md

 ## Installation

-Extraterm support Linux, Mac OS X and Cygwin on Windows.
-Download the zip file for your operating system on the [github releases page](https://github.com/sedwards2009/extraterm/releases).
+Extraterm supports Linux, macOS and WSL, CMD, PowerShell and Cygwin on Windows.
+Download the zip file, installer or DMG for your operating system on the [github releases page](https://github.com/sedwards2009/extraterm/releases).

-Unzip the file somewhere convenient.

 Start Extraterm:

-* **Linux** - Click to run the `extraterm` file inside the unzip directory.
+* **Linux** - Unzip the file somewhere convenient.
+Click to run the `extraterm` file inside the unzip directory.
-* **Mac OS X** - Just start the application via the Finder.
+* **macOS** - Open the DMG file and drag the Extraterm onto the Applications folder.
+Just start Extraterm via the Finder.
-* **Cygwin and Babun** - Double click to run the Extraterm application inside the unzip directory, or using the shell, execute the `extraterm` file inside the unzip directory.
+* **Windows** - Run the installer to install.
+Start Extraterm from the start menu.
 Note you must have Python 3 installed inside cygwin for Extraterm to run (see the [FAQ](faq.md) ).
 If you have trouble starting Extraterm on cygwin also consult the [FAQ](faq.md).

-Extraterm doesn't need any further installation.

 -----------